GuilhermeDaBolsa/GitHubRepository/README.md

 # More:

 I have not mencioned all things you can do with this library, so there are more things.
 There are also unfinished classes and methods and the JAVADOC is 95% completed.
-If you want to know more about this library, you can acess my article HERE(WAIT THE LINK) and my presentation (WAIT LINK AGAIN), but these are in Portuguese (Brazil) sorry :/
+If you want to know more about this library, you can acess my article HERE(https://docs.google.com/document/d/1egvtkQzHXC38LvuGUwXMvujMAyyQSICpFddBbvt01mM/edit?usp=sharing) and my presentation (https://docs.google.com/presentation/d/13B3XtBirLAlb8d-9IiTv5nwh1Qjdt_eQTOtPcS6jpE4/edit?usp=sharing), but these are in Portuguese (Brazil) sorry :/